Fortuitous sequences of flips of the top of a stack of n burnt pancakes for all n>24

-\titre{Even fortuitous sequences and their combination} For even $n$ a sequence satisfying lower bound is of length $3n/2+1$ and holds two $f_n$.
-So we define an ``even fortuitous sequence'' as a flip sequence of length $3n/2+1$ of the form $S=ns_1ns_2$ where $s_1$ and $s_2$ are sequences of positive integers lower than $n$, such that $f_S=-I_n$ and stack $f=-f_{ns_1}$ obtained at the end of $s_1$, when applying $S$ from $-I_n$ or equivalently $s_1$ from $-f_n$, is a ``patchwork'' of ${n\over2}-1$ clans or blocks of 2 pancakes, placed on pancake 1 and below singleton $-n$.
+\titre{IV Even fortuitous sequences, patchworks of 2-clans and 2-blocks and their combination} For even $n$ a sequence satisfying the lower bound is of length $3n/2+1$ and holds two $f_n$.
+So we define an ``even fortuitous sequence'' as a flip sequence of length $3n/2+1$ of the form $S=ns_1ns_2$, where $s_1$ and $s_2$ are sequences of positive integers lower than $n$, such that $f_S=-I_n$ and stack $f=-f_{ns_1}$ obtained at the end of $s_1$, when applying $S$ from $-I_n$ or equivalently $s_1$ from $-f_n$, is a ``patchwork'' of $n/2-1$ clans or blocks of 2 pancakes, placed on top of pancake 1 and below singleton $-n$.

-So no pancake of this patchwork has potential 3 (or -3) and every flip of $s_1$ increases potential by 4, and breaks an anti-adjacency.
+So no pancake of this patchwork has potential 3 or -3, and every flip of $s_1$ increases potential by 4, and breaks an anti-adjacency.
 As well every flip of $s_2$ creates an adjacency.

 We may notice that $-f^{-1}$ and $f_n\circ f^{-1}\circ f_n$ and $-f_n\circ f\circ f_n$ are the patchworks of fortuitous sequences $ns_2ns_1$ and $n\tilde s_1n\tilde s_2$ and $n\tilde s_2n\tilde s_1$ respectively.
 Hence $\tilde s_1$, $\tilde s_2$, $s_1$, and $s_2$ are the only flip sequences adding an adjacency at each step when starting respectively from stacks $-f$, $f^{-1}$, $-f_n\circ f^{-1}$ and $f_n\circ f$.
 So patchwork $f$ characterizes even fortuitous flip sequence $S$.